2012 FEI World Cup Finals (show jumping and dressage): Show jumping final II

-(Top Ten of 33 competitors)

-Final III
+Show jumping final III

 The third competition of this final will be held at April 22, 2012 at 2:00 pm.
 It will be a competition over two different rounds, both not against the clock.
 Here only the 25 best placed riders have the chance to start in this competition, in the second round of the Final III only 19 riders start with their horses.